Mayukhborana/FRIDA-Telegram/README.md

 # Experiments:

 **Dangerous permission APIs hooked**
+* Watches when Telegram asks for sensitive permissions like camera, location, contacts, etc
+* Shows which permission was checked and whether it was granted or denied
+* Records the time when each check happens

 <pre>
-frida -U -p 8812 -l final/dangerous_permissions.js
+frida -U -p 15341 -l dangerous_permissions.js > permissions_log.jsonl
 </pre>

   <pre>